knaw-huc/golden-agents-occasional-poetry/experiments/README.md

 The [R](R) directory contains all the code necessary to create a linkset from an embedding.
 Included in the [data](R/data) directory are the embeddings (as a compressed file).
 In the [src](R/src) directory all relevant R and c++ code is located.
 Run the scripts [saa.R](R/src/saa.R) and [ggd.R](R/src/ggd.R) to create the actual linksets, all other files contain code needed to perform this task.

+An example query that is used to check for contraints following from domain knowledge can be found in [`query_example.rq`](query_example.rq).

 # Experiment and case study

 ## 1. Amsterdam City Archives with Ecartico